Email address: Domain

 This rule is known as the LDH rule (letters, digits, hyphen).
 In addition, the domain may be an IP address literal, surrounded by square brackets [], such as jsmith@[192.168.2.1] or jsmith@[IPv6:2001:db8::1], although this is rarely seen except in email spam.
 Internationalized domain names (which are encoded to comply with the requirements for a hostname) allow for presentation of non-ASCII domains.
 In mail systems compliant with RFC 6531 and RFC 6532, an email address may be encoded as UTF-8, both a local-part as well as a domain name.

-Comments are allowed in the domain as well as in the local-part; for example, john.smith@(comment)example.com and john.smith@example.com(comment) are equivalent to john.smith@example.com.
+Comments are allowed in the domain as well as in the local-part; for example, jane.smith@(comment)example.com and jane.smith@example.com(comment) are equivalent to jane.smith@example.com.

 specifies that certain domains, for example those intended for documentation and testing, should not be resolvable and that as a result mail addressed to mailboxes in them and their subdomains should be non-deliverable.
 Of note for email are example, invalid, example.com, example.net, and example.org.